STAT545-UBC-hw-2018-19/hw01-eaerh/hw01_gapminder.md

 Assigment 1
 ================

-Below is the summary of the data set *gapminder*, including key data, as well as an overview of the different countries belonging to the different continents using the $ function.
+Below is the summary of the data set *gapminder*, including key data, as well as an overview of the different countries belonging to the different continents using the `table()` function.

     ##         country        continent        year         lifeExp
     ##  Afghanistan:  12   Africa  :624   Min.   :1952   Min.   :23.60